-All in all, it is worth emphasizing that this case is unlike any possible analogy offered by Defendant whereby she is being hauled into court after many years as a result of some unexpected and long gone obligation.
-Defendant signed a Partnership Agreement whereby she agreed that all distributions should be shared in accordance with the terms of that Partnership
+All in all, it is worth emphasizing that this case is unlike any possible analogy offered by Defendant whereby it is being hauled into court after many years as a result of some unexpected and long gone obligation.
+Defendant signed a Partnership Agreement whereby it agreed that all distributions should be shared in accordance with the terms of that Partnership Agreement.
+Furthermore, it agreed to a provision whereby Defendant would be given notice of any violation of that Partnership Agreement, and be given opportunity to cure it.